CUB-indeed/talenta_Similarity_TextToOntology/README.md

 ## Description

-    The indeed-similarity needs two inputs which are two list of strings.
+&nbsp; The indeed-similarity needs two inputs which are two list of strings.
 It give the output as a dictionary containing all specified functions including average.

 The similarity score of all functions ranges from 0 (the lowest similarity) and 1 (the highest similarity).
 However, there might be some case that text similarity score of transformer-based model can be negative.

   Please note that you can always add a new similarity function by having the BaseSimilarity and the superclass.